 It’s one of the mysteries of the universe, how people who see Baby once a month for 2 hours at a time, and have never actually put them to bed for the night, or tried to convince them that mushy spinach is really exactly what they want for dinner, always seem to have an endless supply of advice about how they should eat, sleep, dress, and play.
 All of this sounds really sensible right up until you actually try to put it into practice, but you know to take every bit of advice with one or more grains of salt.

 - At least once or twice, your mom really was right

 She was right, and you really do understand that one thing once you become a parent.
 But even though you know your parents were right, when you hear their words coming out of your mouth for the first time, you’re going to have to take a moment to digest it.

 - In a pinch, any flat surface is a changing table

 The counter of a public bathroom that doesn’t have a changing table is amatuer hour.
 Other things that are actually changing tables in disguise include park benches, a towel on the beach or your sweater across the grass in the park, the hood of your car, the seat next to you on the bus, the pool table in your uncle’s basement at the family reunion when all the bathrooms are full, or your partner’s lap.

 - You’ve always forgotten something

-Even if you’ve packed half of Baby’s wardrobe and every toy he has so much as looked at in the last two months, you’ve forgotten his lucky sweater that’s just what he needs in the surprise flash flood or hail-storm, and the one lights-and-music toy that would keep him occupied all the way through the car ride.
+Even if you’ve packed half of Baby’s wardrobe and every toy they have so much as looked at in the last two months, you’ve forgotten their lucky sweater that’s just what they need in the surprise flash flood or hail-storm, and the one lights-and-music toy that would keep them occupied all the way through the car ride.
 And if it’s not that, it’s something even more important, like diapers, a snack, or, somehow, your own socks.
 People forget things, and it’s even more likely when you’ve got a little one.